Skip to main content

 }

-Now query the store's inventory to browse available products.
-This is a public operation and doesn't require authentication.
+Query the store's inventory to browse available products.
+This is a public operation and the authentication of the current user is not mandatory.

 query GetInventoryItems(